DE

 Generally, there is a distinction between private and public facilities.

-Filming on private property as well as on private & public facilities (e.g. museums, housing cooperatives, etc.) always requires approval.
-Approval can be gained through the owner.
-Depending on the location, this can be either a private individual, a cooperative, an association, a foundation, the city, the district, the municipality, the district, or the state.
+Filming on private property as well as on private & public facilities (e.g. museums, housing cooperatives etc.) always requires approval.
+Approval can only be gained through the owner.
+Depending on the location, this can either be a private individual, a cooperative, an association, a foundation, the city, the district, the municipality, the county or the state.

 Attention:

-If a private owner is part of a community of owners (e.g. within an apartment building), everyone must give their consent.
+If the private owner is part of a community of owners (e.g. within an apartment building), the community also has to give its consent.

-If a private individual just hired the location, the approval of the owner (e.g. property management) must be present.
+If a private individual is simply a tenant at the location, the approval of the owner (e.g. property management or landlord) must be obtained as well.

 Here are some examples of public facilities:

-Public areas and places such as museums, hospitals, schools, military sites, etc. are essential for film productions.
+Public areas and places with different original purposes (such as museums, hospitals, schools, military sites etc.) are essential to film productions.

 Tip:

-From location to film location: location search and location inspection
+From location to film location: location search and inspection

-As a rule, location scouts and set designers look for the right filming location for a production.
+Location scouts and set designers are generally in charge of finding the appropriate filming locations for a production.

-In the first research step, they search through various location databases.
-Ideally, the entries and photos in the location databases are so meaningful that the location scouts personally inspect the location in consultation with the director.
+In the first instance, they browse through various location databases.
+Ideally, the listings and photos in location databases are expressive enough for location scouts to want to organise an in person visit to inspect the location.

-Before a personal inspection of the location takes place, the location scouts contact the location providers of the online researched locations.
-Basic facts are discussed, such as the extent of the filming, the planned timeframe, etc.
+Before such a site visit can take place, and only after consultation with the director, the location scouts contact the location provider to discuss basic facts (such as the extent of the filming, the planned timeframe, etc.).

-In the following, a personal inspection appointment is made, during which the location scouts take meaningful photos for the production.
+Only after this initial conversation, an in-person appointment is arranged during which the location scouts take photos and notes for the production.

-After the location scouts present the results of their location search to the core team of the film (director, camera, production design, production).
+Following this, the location scouts present the results of their search to the film's core team (director, camera, production design, production).
+If the location is to their liking, another site tour (the so-called recce) is arranged for which the rest of the core team will be present.

-Is then the decision made that a filming location is an option the negotiations on the location rental agreement can be started with the location provider.
+A decision will then be made as to whether the filming location is suitable and negotiations on the rental agreement can begin with the location provider.

 Location rental agreement